sukadateam/Database/README.md

 # Database
+This Project is Finished, but please report any bugs you find.
+I will fix them.
 To setup.
 Install all items in requirements.txt using pip and run custom_database.py.
 That's it!
 <br> So run:
 <br>pip install -r requirements.txt